Kurento/kurento/source/dev/dev_guide.rst

    -DSANITIZE_THREAD=ON
    -DSANITIZE_LINK_STATIC=ON

-[TODO: finish testing that these modes do actually work]
+[TODO: integration with these tools is not really finished]

 Verbose mode can be enabled too: